code-and-effect/effective_orders/README.md

 You will need an external IP address to work with these sandboxes.

-I use `https://ngrok.com/` for this ability.
+We suggest the free application `https://ngrok.com/` for this ability.

 ## Paying via Moneris